christian-schlichtherle/fun-io/README.md

 Additional module dependencies may be added to the mix to take advantage of their respective features.

-A typical Scala application has the same dependency/dependencies as a Java application plus an additional dependency on `fun-io-scala-api` to improve the users experience in Scala.
+A typical Scala application has the same dependency/dependencies as a Java application plus an additional dependency on `fun-io-scala-api` to improve the user experience in Scala.

 [Apache Commons Compress]: https://commons.apache.org/proper/commons-compress/
 [Jackson Databind]: http://wiki.fasterxml.com/JacksonHome